Hilal-Almoqbali/RoseEngine/README.md

 # constellation
-graphic renderer
-C++ graphic renderer using OpenGL
+it is a C++ graphic renderer using OpenGL